 Use platforms like Datacamp to improve your programming language literacy and more.
 Don’t miss the opportunity to explore our large catalog of courses, or sign up for one of our skill tracks to expand your areas of expertise.

 Getting certified is one of the fastest ways to pick up or improve new business analyst skills.
 According to the O’Reilly 2021 Data/AI Salary Survey, cloud certifications, specifically in AWS and Microsoft Azure, were most strongly associated with salary increases.
 For business analysts, consider business-specific certifications as well, such as IIBA Certification of Competency in Business Analysis (CCBA) or IIBA Certified Business Analysis Professional (CBAP) if you’re a more experienced BA.
-DataCamp offers an industry recognized Data Analyst certification to help you stand out in the job application process.
+You can read more about the best Business Analyst certifications in a separate article.

 Look for opportunities to take on managerial or leadership roles in your work.
 For example, if you oversee more junior business analysts, this experience validates expertise and seniority, which can increase the likelihood of earning more.